 Visiting Professor (2016-2017), School of Business, Quinnipiac University.
 Courses in Financial Accounting, Investment Analysis, Business Statistics & Econometrics.

-Visiting Professor (2017-2018), Department of Administrative Science, Metropolitan College, Boston University.
-Courses in Financial Regulation, Econometrics, Logistics
+Visiting Professor of the Practice (2017-2020), Department of Administrative Science, Metropolitan College, Boston University.
+Courses in Financial Regulation, Econometrics, Logistics, Operations, International Economics.

 2) “The Strange Persistence of Consumer Surplus,” (2013) Applied Economics Letters, May, 20(11), 1096-1099, www.JimStodder.com/StrangePersist.pdf.